Installing and Configuring the Spark Connector¶

 Step 1: Download the Latest Version of the Snowflake Connector for Spark¶

 Snowflake provides multiple versions of the connector.
-You will need to download the appropriate version, based on the following:
+Download the appropriate version, based on the following:

-Version of the Snowflake Connector for Spark you wish to use.
+The version of the Snowflake Connector for Spark that you want to use.

 Maven Central Repository¶

-The following screenshot provides an example of the download page for the Spark connector on the Maven web site:
+The following screenshot provides an example of the search results page:

 The individual packages use the following naming convention: